 A ‘properly’ controlled study, forces participants to consume a set amount, of calories, therefore screening out the influence of autonomous human behaviour.
 And for all that has been learned from this mainstream medical approach, the advice is failing us.
 More than two-thirds of the US population is overweight.
 More than one-third is obese.

-In that theory, if you cut out enough carbs, your body switches from using glucose to using ketones as the main energy-transporting molecule in the blood.
+In theory, if you cut out enough carbs, your body switches from using glucose to using ketones as the main energy-transporting molecule in the blood.
 By using ketones, the body begins to draw on its fat reserves.
 Moreover, by reducing blood sugar, the body reduces insulin, the main hormone that promotes the deposition of fat in the body.
 Less carbs, less fat.

 A recent study monitored two groups of people.
 For six days, one group ate low-carb, the other low-fat.
 Both were strictly forced to eat the same number of calories.
 The result was the low-fat group lost most weight.
 The theory and the experiments emphasise how calories are deployed in the body, instead of emphasising the motivated state of hunger.